Made with chickpea flour, this easy flatbread is gluten-free. Its spiced, falafel-like flavor is delicious with your favorite Mediterranean toppings!

-It’s cookbook season!
+Everyone loves falafel and everyone loves flatbread – this recipe is both in one!
+It’s cookbook season and I’m excited to share this falafel flatbread recipe from the book Healthier Together.
 Yes, my new book just came out last week, but if you know me, you know that I LOVE cookbooks, and I can never have too many.
 More is more when it comes to food inspiration 🙂

 Today, I’m excited to share a book by my friend Liz Moody (you might know her as the food editor of Mind Body Green), but she also has a great blog, fantastic podcast, and this new book called Healthier Together.
 I think you’ll love it!